Beautician: Educational Requirements to Be a Beauty Professional

 According the U.S. Bureau of Labor Statistics (BLS), it's mandatory for beauty professionals to obtain licensure before they can begin practicing (www.bls.gov).
 All states set their own licensing requirements; however, in general, applicants must have a high school diploma or its equivalent, be of a minimum age, have graduated from a state-licensed training program and pass a state exam.
 The exam usually includes written questions in addition to practical portions that require applicants to apply their skills to real-life situations.

-Although beauty professionals specialize in specific beauty practices such as nail care or facials, they can also perform a broad range of beauty practices.
+Although beauty professionals may have a specialization, such as nail care or facials, they can also perform a broad range of beauty practices.
 Beauticians style hair, apply makeup, analyze skin, prepare and apply skin treatments, give manicures and pedicures and provide clients with professional beauty advice.

 Career and Salary Information